What is Safe Mode?

 - Also, in some troubleshooting instances, you can make use of this Safe Mode.

 So, there’s no doubt in the fact that Safe Mode in Android in several instances.
 Some of you might know the normal method to reboot your Smartphone in Safe Mode, which needs you to press Volume Down Button and power button during power-up, and chooses the ‘Safe Mode’ option from the menu.
-Well, yeah, you can follow the traditional method to reboot Google Android mobile phones into Safe Mode, but you have a better option, by the way.
+Well, yeah, you can follow the traditional method to reboot the Android phone into Safe Mode, but you have a better option, by the way.

 The Simpler Method to Reboot Android Phone in Safe Mode